 Create a Financial Plan for the Business

 Whether you’d like to increase your revenue, reduce your overall costs, or invest in new equipment for your company, you need a financial plan.
 Sometimes a new investment is expensive, and you need cash for the day-to-day business.
-If that’s the case, companies like Kabbage offer working capital loans to cover your daily operations.
+There are multiple ways to make sure that you have upfront capital, angel investors, crowdfunding, bank loans, or good old fashion boot strapping.

 Work on Your Work-Life Balance